What Happens If You Die Without a Will in NC

 Real Property (Land, Homes, Real Estate)

 In North Carolina, how real property passes upon the death of a spouse depends on how the property is titled.
-The three most common forms of ownership and their inheritance implications are as follows:
+The three most common forms of ownership are:

 1. Tenancy by the Entirety (TBE) – Most Common for Married Couples

-North Carolina law assumes that real estate acquired by a married couple is held as tenants by the entirety unless otherwise specified.
-When one spouse dies, the surviving spouse automatically inherits full ownership of the property.
+Real estate acquired by a married couple in North Carolina is presumed to be held as tenants by the entirety unless the deed says otherwise.
+When one spouse dies, the survivor automatically owns the whole property.

 2. Joint Tenancy with Right of Survivorship (JTWROS)

-If the property is explicitly titled as joint tenants with right of survivorship, the surviving spouse automatically becomes the sole owner.
-Intestacy laws do not apply because the property transfers automatically.
+If the deed says the married couple owns the property as joint tenants with right of survivorship, the survivor becomes the sole owner automatically.
+Intestacy does not apply.

 3. Separate Property and Tenancy in Common (TIC)

-If the property is owned as one spouse’s separate property or as tenants in common, each spouse owns a distinct share, which does not automatically pass to the surviving spouse.
-When one spouse’s share goes is either distributed according to their Will, or North Carolina’s intestacy laws if no will exists.
+If the property is owned as one spouse’s separate property or as tenants in common, each spouse owns a separate share that does not pass automatically to the surviving spouse.
+That share passes by a Will, or North Carolina’s intestacy laws, if no will exists.

 If you die without a Will, this real estate will pass as follows: